-Tip – Even if your ancestor rented their home it is still well worth checking these records as well.
+Even if your ancestor rented their home it is still well worth checking these records as well.

 House and Number

-You can use this information to find out if the property that your ancestor was living at was a home or even an apartment.
+You can use this information to find out if the property that your ancestor was living at was home or even an apartment.

 This is another key element to help you find your ancestor’s homeland.
 You can learn from this what languages that they were fluent in.

 Marital Status and Number of Years Married

 Knowing the number of years that your ancestor had been married by the time that the census was taken can help you to find their actual marriage record.

-Besides their marriage record you could also obtain a probate or death record if they indicated D – divorce.
+Besides their marriage record, you could also obtain a probate or death record if they indicated D – divorce.

 Mother of How Many Children & Number of These Children Living

 Knowing how many children that your ancestor gave birth to can help you to find any siblings that you may not be aware of.

-The reason that I may not been aware of a child is simple.
+The reason that I may not be aware of a child is simple.
 They could have died between censuses, and so this question has helped me to look for birth records for these missing records.

-From my own personal research I was able to discover that my 2nd great grandfather had a fourth child.
-My father and I had absolutely no idea that this was the case, so it was a great surprise to us.
+From my research, I was able to discover that my 2nd great-grandfather had a fourth child.
+My father and I had no idea that this was the case, so it was a great surprise to us.

 You will need to be mindful of spelling, especially as I have made you aware that you should consider their level of literacy and schooling.

 It is fascinating to learn what our ancestors did for work and to help put bread on the table.
 But if your ancestor had a skilled occupation you may be able to use this information to find more records as well.

 If your ancestor was highly skilled then they would likely have served an apprenticeship or indenture.
-It is quite possibly that they learned their profession from their father.
+It is quite possible that they learned their profession from their father.

 Census records as I discussed at the start of this post have helped me greatly to build my family tree.
-Without this valuable record I would not have been able to trace my family through the generations.
+Without this valuable record, I would not have been able to trace my family through the generations.

 Not only that though they have helped me to find out even more information by using what I have discovered and looking for more records.

 But taking a closer look at the information that is provided on these forms can also raise new questions.

 So, start using these records and also look for the stories as well.
 You will be surprised what you will discover about your ancestors.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post explaining what we can learn from the US Federal census records.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.